mixarcid/terrace/README.md

 ## Modules

-If you're writing a PyTorch model, you need to populate both the `__init__` and `forward` methods of your model. `__init__` specifies all the submodules of your model, including all the input and output tensor shapes. `forward` specifies how to use all these submodules in order to run your computation.
+If you're writing a vanilla PyTorch model, you need to populate both the `__init__` and `forward` methods of your model. `__init__` specifies all the submodules of your model, including all the input and output tensor shapes. `forward` specifies how to use all these submodules in order to run your computation.
 A simple neural network with a single hidden layer might look something like this:

 ```python